Pelvic Floor Health

 An evaluation with a pelvic floor physical therapist can uncover weaknesses, coordination issues, or daily habits or postures which may contribute to incontinence, especially in the early stages, though it is never too late!
 The first visit can be a little nerve-wracking for some people, but rest assured your therapist will do everything possible to make you comfortable with the exam and treatment process.
 On the first visit we’ll discuss your symptoms, medical history, and daily habits.
 Then assess your strength, posture, and overall mobility, focusing on the hips and lumbar spine.
 Specific assessment of pelvic floor muscles (your “kegel” muscles”) may be performed with a simple manual vaginal exam.
 Treatment may include specific strengthening exercises, daily habit modifications, breathing techniques and/or stretches, unique to each individual.

-Research has shown that a vast majority of women (89%) who participate in physical therapy for incontinence become completely continent or are satisfied with their results after up to 15 weekly sessions, but many graduate much sooner.
+Research has shown that a vast majority of women (89%) who participate in physical therapy for incontinence become completely continent, or are satisfied with their results after up to 15 weekly sessions, but many graduate much sooner.
 Why wait, take control over your bladder today!
-Call the Mt.
-Vernon (or Marion?
-Is Rachel seeing people for this?) office to schedule an evaluation.
+Call our Mt.
+Vernon office to schedule an evaluation.